Ashok-Thiruvengadam/Project-Management---Setting-up-a-Game-Studio-to-Develop-Mobile-Game/README.md

 9. I would rate negotiation skill.
 I had very poor negotiation skill earlier, now I feel learning all the necessary negotiation skills like principled negotiation, awareness, adaptability, and persistence I feel confident that I will be able to negotiate effectively in future.
+10. Initially I didn’t understand the responsibilities or difference between functional manager and a project manger and how to become one, now I understand the differences, responsibilities, skills required to become one and the certifications that are available.
+As I am in a mid-senior level position, I am planning to take up PMP certification as it will help me transition to senior level roles.